 It’s common to place bay leaves inside your pantry and other cupboards to repel critters.
 Also, put bay leaves in your canisters to protect baking staples from bugs.

 It seems that every soup recipe calls for one or two bay leaves.
 And I (heart) soup.
-What’s a cozy living life without soup I ask?
+What’s a cozy living life without soup?

-I think I’m in love with bay now.
-You might want to invest in bay stock shares if there’s such a thing before I start my new garden.
+I’m in love with bay leaves now.
+You should invest in bay stock shares (if there’s such a thing) before I start my new garden.

-Borage does double-duty in the garden.
-It attracts beneficial insects like bees, and it repels cabbage worms and tomato hornworms.
+Borage does double duty in the garden.
+It attracts beneficial insects like bees; and repels cabbage worms and tomato hornworms.

 Any insect that messes with my heirloom tomatoes has got to go.
 What would summer be like without sun-ripened tomatoes?
 I shudder to think about it.

-And don’t you just love any plant that bees love?
+Don’t you love any plant that bees love?
+They love borage.
 The bees in my garden make me so happy.
 You want to give them everything their little hearts desire.

-Give the bees in your garden the gift of borage and send the tomato-killers packing at the same time.
+Give the bees in your garden the gift of borage and send the tomato killers packing simultaneously.

 Cats aren’t the only ones that will be digging catnip.
 This powerhouse of a plant is worth more than its weight in gold with its repellent properties.

-Some of the pesky bugs it helps keep your garden from having are cockroaches, ants, squash bugs, weevils, Japanese beetles, flea beetles, and cabbage looper.
+Some of the pesky bugs it helps keep your garden from having are cockroaches, ants, squash bugs, weevils, Japanese beetles, flea beetles, and cabbage loopers.

-Warning: neighborhood cats might be seen hanging out a lot more frequently!
+Warning: neighborhood cats might be found hanging out a lot more frequently!

 Not only will you have sweet dreams when you use chamomile to make tea, but it is known for repelling flying insects.

-If Chamomile didn’t make a great tea or repel any pests, I would still plant it in my garden because I think the flowers are simply gorgeous.
+If Chamomile didn’t make a great tea or repel any pests, I would still plant it in my garden because the flowers are gorgeous.

 I seriously love chives.

-When I was writing my article about chives, I couldn’t believe how many gardens I saw along my daily walking path had them dotted throughout their yards.
+When writing my article about chives, I couldn’t believe how many gardens I saw along my daily walking path had them dotted throughout their yards.